 In terms of tagging, I like to do two things.
 First, I tag the book with some keywords in the biographical info section – this is useful if you want to find information on the same topics.
 Second, for the notes and thoughts sections, and for those bullet points / sentences that are very valuable, I tag them individually as well.
 Maybe the quotation or thought can be applied outside the context of the book, maybe it’s something you want to return to in the future, or maybe you want to investigate this a bit more.
 By tagging it separately you ensure that it will be easier to find later on.

 Okay, okay, this is not really a separate step, but it is enjoyable to watch your web of notes grow.
 This is the fun part: if you start to implement this system you will discover the anti-chaotic nature.
 By correctly categorizing and tagging information you will be amazed to see the connections between pieces of information grow.
 (And you can start to understand why Luhmann was able to write on such diverse topics.)
 It also works as a bit of encouragement.
 Sticking to a system is not always easy, but as soon as you see the benefits it will be easier to continue using it.

 Step 5: Usage

-Whatever your personal reasoning and motivation is to create a digital commonplace book, the above system should help you.
-Digital note taking programs already solve some of the major downsides of traditional commonplace books.
-But when trying to create a digital commonplace book don’t just look to negate the downsides of paper version, look to gain advantage of what a program can offer you.
-And whether you choose for Zotero/Zettlr, or Roam Research, or another program, is perhaps not all that important.
+Whatever your reasoning and motivation to create a digital commonplace book is, the above system should help you.
+Digital note-taking programs already solve some of the major downsides of traditional commonplace books.
+But when trying to create a digital commonplace book don’t just look to negate the downsides of paper versions, look to gain an advantage by what a program can offer you.
+And whether you choose Zotero/Zettlr, or Roam Research, or another program, is perhaps not all that important.
 The important thing is that the system you implement is uniquely suited to your purposes.

 Want to know more about managing information and solutions like commonplace books and Roam Research?
-Then check out an overview on personal knowledge management and the different systems you can use here.
+Then check out an overview of personal knowledge management and the different systems you can use here.